crowdcoinChain/crowdcoin-1/README.md

 3) **A Windows local wallet.**
 4) **An SSH client such as [Bitvise](https://dl.bitvise.com/BvSshClient-Inst.exe)** or **[Putty](https://putty.org)**

-## : Creating the VPS within Vultr
+## Section A: Creating the VPS within Vultr

 ***Step 1***
 * Register at [Vultr](https://www.vultr.com/?ref=7296974)
 ***